Free at Last

 And who it was that made the orders fit

-In the fields of brown grain and of green vines,
+In the fields of brown grain and green vines,

 thinking that knowledge lived in books alone,